DiRAC-Training/FM002-Version-control/_episodes/00-intro.md

 Plus, GitHub offers free upgraded membership to academics, students and educators - you can apply [here](https://docs.github.com/en/education/explore-the-benefits-of-teaching-and-learning-with-github-education/apply-for-an-educator-or-researcher-discount).

-If you're working on old projects, or ones with very specific needs, you might use **Mercurial**, another distributed system, or possibly **Subversion**, a **centralised** system where there's a single copy of the repository that everyone connects to.
+If you're working on old projects, or ones with very specific needs, you might use **Mercurial** (another distributed system), or possibly **Subversion** (a **centralised** system where there's a single copy of the repository that everyone connects to).

-Because Git is so popular, and making a GitHub account is so easy, we're going to teach you how to use them.
+Because Git is so popular and making a GitHub account is so easy, we're going to teach you how to use them.

 ## Graphical user interfaces ##